ivostoykov/ProjectBuildCounter/readme.txt

 ProjectBuildCounter is a small utility that auto increments the build number of Visual Studio projects.
 Increment is made on each build nevertheless it is Debug or Release.
+View help.txt for HOWTO.

 This tool manipulates Properties\AssemblyInfo.cs file of a project.
 As the file name assume it contains somewhere in the contents the product version.
 It has following form Major, Minor, Build and Release as shown below:

   [assembly: AssemblyVersion("1.0.13.2165")]

 ProjectBuildCounter reads AssemblyInfo.cs file and increments versions using following logic:

   * Revision number (4th position) is incremented from 1 to 9999.
     When exceed the upper bound Build number is incremented and Release is reset to one.
   * Build number (3rd position) is incremented from 1 to 999.
     When it goes beyond previous number (Minor) is incremented and build counter is reset to one.
   * Minor is incremented from 1 to 99.
 When current number goes above 99 Major is incremented and Minor is reset to one.

 Changes in ProjectBuildCounter 1.0.196